Hecke reciprocity and class groups: Introduction

 \subsection{Acknowledgements}

 We thank Will Sawin for discussions related to the proof of Theorem \ref{thm: reciprocity law for odd degree intro}.
-We also thank Manjul Bhargava, Bhargav Bhatt, Nick Katz, and Sameera Vemulapalli for helpful conversations and comments.
+We also thank Manjul Bhargava, Bhargav Bhatt, Nick Katz, Dan Loughran, Tim Santens, Peter Sarnak, Sameera Vemulapalli and Akshay Venkatesh for helpful conversations and comments.
 Shnidman was partially funded by the European Research Council (CurveArithmetic, 101078157), as well as the Ambrose Monell Foundation while at the Institute of Advanced Study.
 Siad was supported by the National Science Foundation under Grant No.\ DMS-1926686 at the Institute for Advanced Study.
-He also expresses his gratitude to Princeton University for providing excellent working conditions.
+He also thanks Princeton University for providing an excellent working environment.